Are modern gamers objectively less creative than old-school gamers?

 "Conversely, any realistic solution to the crocodile problem is going to involve someone being fast enough or strong enough to do something at some point - it's also a skill check scenario (even if it boils down to the good old OSR dodge of the GM rolling a percentage chance - that's still a skill check, just a very arbitrary one)."

-You don't roll to climb up to a ledge or a wall, get out of a pit, ride the horse up the mountain, tie up the prisoner, jump off the horse, YOU DON'T NEED TO ROLL TO FEED THE CROCODILES POISONED MEAT, or have your unseen servant bring the treasure over, you don't need to roll to climb over the channel, or to throw the bag across the channel or any one of a hundred different solutions.
+You don't roll to climb up to a ledge or a wall, get out of a pit, ride the horse up the mountain, tie up the prisoner, or jump off the horse; YOU DON'T NEED TO ROLL TO FEED THE CROCODILES POISONED MEAT or have your unseen servant bring the treasure over, you don't need to roll to climb over the channel, or to throw the bag across the channel or any one of a hundred different solutions.

-Some actual dice rolls may be required for the some of the solutions - but they will most definitely not require only strength or speed.
-Sure, if you cast web, or sleep, the crocodiles will get a save.
-Sure if you have the ranger attempt to calm the beasts, they may get a reaction roll.
+Some actual dice rolls may be required for some of the solutions—but they will most definitely not require only strength or speed.
+Sure, if you cast web or sleep, the crocodiles will get a save.
+Sure, if you have the ranger attempt to calm the beasts, they may get a reaction roll.

 A roll for discovery is different than a roll for allowing the player not to play.

-I know the cliche of the young player looking at his sheet and going "There's nothing on here that lets me solve this problem" is a cliche because it occurs often, but the comment above got me thinking.
-It occurs a lot - personally - to me - in many of the games I ran.
-Players who only want to follow the main hook, players who wonder how they can tie someone up without a use rope skill, even players who can only have relationships with NPC's if their are rules for romance.
+I know the cliché of the young player looking at his sheet and going "There's nothing on here that lets me solve this problem" is a cliché because it occurs often, but the comment above got me thinking.
+It occurs a lot—personally—to me—in many of the games I ran.
+Players who only want to follow the main hook, players who wonder how they can tie someone up without the use rope skill, and even players who can only have relationships with NPC's if there are rules for romance.
 (No, not my current groups)

 But thieves need to make a skill check to climb walls!